Unbabel/java-coding-challenge/README.md

 Add as a pdf in the repository.

+#### Recommendations

+In this repo you will find a basic project using Spring-boot with thymeleaf as template engine and H2 as database using Hibernate ORM.
+You are recommended to use this boilerplate, but if you wish to build on another platform or build from scratch, surprise us :smile: !

+To run the example:
+`mvn spring-boot:run`

+To run tests on the example:
+`mvn test`

 #### Requirements
 * Create a scalable application.
 * Only use Unbabel's Translation API on sandbox mode